Causality-Aware Spatiotemporal Graph Neural Networks for Spatiotemporal Time Series Imputation: Related Work

-\textbf{Causal Inference.} Causality theory \cite{pearl2018book} provides theoretical guidance to design causality aware models.
+Causality theory \cite{pearl2018book} provides theoretical guidance to design causality-aware models.
 It has been widely explored in the computer vision domain to discover causal relationships \cite{bengio2019meta}, generate counter-factual samples \cite{abbasnejad2020counterfactual,yue2021counterfactual,kocaoglu2018causalgan} and reduce bias \cite{hu2021distilling,yang2021causal,qi2020two}.
-In the graph mining domain, CGI \cite{feng2021should} studies how to select trustworthy neighbors during inference; CLEAR \cite{ma2022clear} explores how to generate counterfactual explanations for graph-level prediction models based on Independent Component Analysis (ICA) \cite{khemakhem2020variational}; HyperSCI \cite{ma2022learning} explores Individual Treatment Effect (ITE) on hyper-graphs.
+In the graph mining domain, CGI \cite{feng2021should} studies how to select trustworthy neighbors during inference; CLEAR \cite{ma2022clear} explores how to generate counterfactual explanations for graph-level prediction models based on Independent Component Analysis (ICA) \cite{khemakhem2020variational}; HyperSCI \cite{ma2022learning} explores the Individual Treatment Effect (ITE) on hyper-graphs.
 NEAT \cite{ma2023look} investigates the impact of MRSA infection via the Neyman-Rubin potential outcome framework \cite{rubin2005causal}.
 CAL \cite{sui2022causal} introduces a causal attention learning framework for graph neural networks based on the backdoor adjustment \cite{pearl2018book}.
-There are two differences between \casper\ and the above graph methods: (1) our setting is the \emph{dynamic} spatio-temporal setting but their setting is \emph{static} graph; (2) \casper\ is based on the frontdoor adjustment and Granger causality, which is fundamentally different from their theoretical basis of causality.
+There are two differences between \casper\ and the above graph methods: (1) our setting is the \emph{dynamic} spatiotemporal setting but their setting is \emph{static} graph; (2) \casper\ is based on the frontdoor adjustment and Granger causality, which is fundamentally different from their theoretical basis of causality.
 In the time series domain, the Granger causality \cite{granger1969investigating} is widely used for analyzing the causality between time series in the forecasting setting.
 GrID-Net \cite{wu2021granger} leverages the Granger causality to infer regulatory locus–gene links. cLSTM \cite{tank2021neural} and economy-SRU \cite{khanna2019economy} integrates the Granger causality with LSTM \cite{hochreiter1997long} and SRU \cite{oliva2017statistical}.
-However, thses methods require the input time series to be fully observed.
+However, these methods require the input time series to be fully observed.
 CUTS \cite{cheng2022cuts} is a recently proposed two-stage model, which first imputes missing data and then discovers causality between time series.
 There are three major differences between \casper\ and CUTS.
 (1) CUTS does not consider confounders, while \casper\ removes confounders via the frontdoor adjustment.
-(2) CUTS has to re-train the causal model for each input snippet, but \casper\ does not have such a requirement.
-(3) CUTS is a two stage model, while \casper\ is an end-to-end model.
+(2) CUTS has to re-train the causal model for each input segment, but \casper\ does not have such a requirement.
+(3) CUTS is a two-stage model, while \casper\ is a one-stage end-to-end model.